-Filters – Camera filters aren’t just for Snapchat.
-Investing in some drone camera filters will take your aerial photography from good to great!
-Filters are an affordable way to customize your images.
-These can be especially helpful with varying landscapes and water shots.
-Polarized filters (CPL) improve aerial photography over the ocean or bodies of water while MCUV filters are great for snowy conditions.
-Other filters like ND4, ND8, ND16, or ND32 change the amount of light reaching the camera, allowing for greater freedom in your aerial images.
+Other filters like ND4, ND8, ND16, or ND32 change the amount of light reaching the camera, allowing for greater freedom in your images.
 You can find kits with multiple lenses for under $20, which are a very worthwhile investment for both beginners and professionals.

-Remote Control – Another useful tool is a handheld remote.
+Another useful tool is a handheld remote.
 Most drones can be controlled with an app on your phone.
-However, a remote makes flying a drone easier so you can focus on taking those breathtaking aerial shots.
+However, a remote makes flying a drone easier so you can focus on taking those breathtaking photos.
 Most models don’t come with a remote, but it is well worth the investment.

 How Much Money Are We Talking?